Tinga (footballer, born 1990)

-Luiz Otávio Santos de Araújo (born 12 October 1990), commonly known as Tinga, is a Brazilian footballer who plays as a midfielder for Botafogo-PB.
+Luiz Otávio Santos de Araújo (born 12 October 1990), commonly known as Tinga, is a Brazilian footballer who plays as a midfielder for Paulínia.

 Career

 A product of Ponte Preta's youth team, Tinga became a first team regular player in early 2009 at 18 years old.
 He made good appearances for Ponte Preta in the Série B and attracted the interest of some big Brazilian clubs.

 Tinga transferred to Palmeiras after the end of the 2010 FIFA World Cup, and since then became a first choice substitute.
 His first match for Palmeiras came against Santos, where Tinga scored in the second half to give Palmeiras a 2-1 win in the Série A.

 On December 19, 2012, Palmeiras confirmed that loaned Tinga for Figueirense until December 2013.